jesse-edurio/edurio-hubspot-workflows/docs/articles/Article-How-to-circumvent-HubSpots-limitations.md

 ⚠️ Do NOT do the equivalent of a 'Select all' on tasks.
 Use *property flags* as enrolment conditions on any task workflow triggered in this way and ensure conditional logic (e.g. on the task *title*) filters out all but the relevant task(s) before any action is taken.

 ## State tracking properties

-It is sometimes easier to use a single property (either a multi-dropbox or single-line text) to function almost as a <i>set of variables</i>.
+It is sometimes easier to use a single property (usually a dropdown or a multi-dropdown) to function almost as a <i>set of variables</i>.
 This is only usually necesssary under the following circumstances:

-- To avoid cumbersome repeated branching logic on associated properties in workflows that require heavy use of associations (example: [Content task list]() property).
+- To avoid cumbersome repeated branching logic on associated properties in workflows that require heavy use of associations.
-- To run workflows that require branching logic on records associated with an association, as HubSpot only supports logic based on immediate associations (example: [Linked ready]() property).
+- To run workflows that require branching logic on records associated with an association, as HubSpot only supports logic based on immediate associations.

-⚠️ This is generally not good practice and should be used sparingly, if ever.
-Most workflow actions can be achieved through other means.
+<small><i><b>(Example)</b> [COMMS[3]/SPEC/CNTNT/TXT]() is a task workflow that needs to check whether another task (<u>Send draft/preview</u>) exists and is incomplete in the same ticket but has no means of checking a task associated to its associated ticket.  <em>Draft/Preview</em> is used to enable this logic.</i></small>